Paradores: History

 At the same time, the Patronato Nacional de Turismo began the construction of the new Albergues de Carretera.
 These roadside hostels with repair shop and gas pump were located in rest areas at key points on the road network and were built following a design by architects Carlos Arniches Moltó and Martín Domínguez Esteban in International Style.
 On 12 March 1931, the first Albergue de Carretera was inaugurated in Manzanares (Ciudad Real).
 Of the seventeen initially planned Albergues, only twelve were built, and over time, many of them ended up being converted into paradors and the rest closing down.

-The Spanish Civil War was a halt for tourism.
+The Spanish Civil War (1936-1939) was a halt for tourism.
 Some of the paradors were damaged or used as hospitals during the war.
 Once the conflict was over, the restoration and reopening of the existing establishments was encouraged.
 The greatest expansion process took place in the 1960s, coinciding with the important tourist development experienced by the country.
 In those years the Paradores Nacionales de Turismo network went from 40 to 83 establishments.

 During the 1980s, the company underwent a wide restructuring and reorganization, shutting down some obsolete facilities, and operating criteria were revised to improve profitability.
 In 1986, some establishments belonging to the Empresa Nacional de Turismo (Entursa), such as luxury Hostal de los Reyes Catolicos and Hostal de San Marcos, were transferred to it.

 Company

-Since 18 January 1991, Paradores de Turismo de España is a State Mercantile Sociedad Anónima fully owned by the Directorate-General for State Heritage (DGPE), a state patrimonial agency dependent on the Ministry of Finance of the Government of Spain.
-The company is the concessionaire of the use and occupancy of the buildings and facilities owned by the Spanish State through the Instituto de Turismo de España (Turespaña), the government agency that, dependent on the Ministry of Industry, is the responsible of setting the company's strategy and planning, monitoring its effectiveness and building new facilities.
+Since 18 January 1991, Paradores de Turismo de España has been a State Mercantile Sociedad Anónima fully owned by the Directorate-General for State Heritage (DGPE), a state patrimonial agency dependent on the Ministry of Finance of the Government of Spain.
+The company is the concessionaire of the use and occupancy of the buildings and facilities owned by the Spanish State through the Instituto de Turismo de España (Turespaña), the government agency that, dependent on the Ministry of Industry, is responsible of setting the company's strategy and planning, monitoring its effectiveness and building new facilities.
 The company's mission is to promote sustainable, accessible and quality tourism, as well as the maintenance of the buildings it operates, many of them monuments of high historical-artistic value declared Bien de Interés Cultural.

 According to Brand Finance, Paradores was the brand with the highest reputation in Spain in 2019–20 and the second in 2021.
 It was also the world's leading hotel company in reputation in 2019–21, and the only Spanish company in the global top 10.